-Learners identify patterns in their behaviour based on their tracker.
+Learners identify patterns in their behaviour based on their behaviour tracker.

-- 1. Discuss with learners: If you see a sky full of grey clouds, can you 10 mins predict what will happen next? - If we know that two things have been happening together in the past, we • might be able to predict what will happen in the future.
-This approach is the foundation of almost every discipline, including architecture, design, math, and science. - But, most importantly, having an understanding of what might happen in a situation may give you the opportunity to create a different outcome than what you have seen before.
+- 1. Discuss with learners: If you see a sky full of grey clouds, can you 10 mins predict what will happen next? - If we know that two things have been happening together in the past, we might be able to predict what will happen in the future.
+Just like, if we see that whenever there are clouds, it is likely that it will rain, then we can expect that, if we see clouds, it is going to rain. - This approach is the foundation of almost every discipline, including architecture, design, math, and science. - But, most importantly, having an understanding of what might happen in a situation may give you the opportunity to create a different outcome than what you have seen before.